Let’s face it, filming a wedding can be really stressful.

 We still do have weather sealing on this, which we would expect from any high-end lenses.

-We also have a customizable button on the lens to trigger basically anything you want in the camera.
+We also have a customizable button on the lens to trigger anything you want in the camera.

-I had no issue shooting it this way.
 Even pumping it up in like F2 barely made a difference on that.

 Sony did put the new XC team motor that is found in their 400 millimeters, and you know it’s very fast, very accurate, and it does impact video.

-If you do want to use manual focus, it is much more linear in this lens, and really, this is an excellent lens for video because it’s so small and light.
+If you want to use manual focus, it is much more linear in this lens, and really, this is an excellent lens for video because it’s so small and light.

 Now, when you think of 24 millimeters, I don’t think your mind automatically goes to shooting portraits with it.